Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 In the 3rd panel, the emulators reproduce the exact results well, including in the region close to the threshold.
-The errors' dependence on $\Im E^{tr}_\alpha$ is similar to what we have seen previously.
+The errors' dependence on $\Im E^\mathrm{tr}_\alpha$ is similar to what I have seen previously.
 Moreover, the similarity between the CEE and AAA results is again seen here.
 The $\Neff$ quantities are also very close to those in Figs.~\ref{fig:spectra_fixSfixpot_BE2_10_lam4_-0.2} and \ref{fig:spectra_fixSfixpot_BE2_2_lam4_0}.

 Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2} shows a case with $\lamtwo=-0.7$ and $\lambda_4 = -0.2$ in $H$ and the same sources as before.
 According to the exact calculations, the system has one deep bound state with $B_3 = 691$ MeV and a near-threshold and broad resonance ($E_R = -0.15 - 0.70$ MeV).
-Interestingly, $\Re E_R$ is to the \emph{left} of the $E=0$ threshold.
+Interestingly, the resonance is located to the \emph{left} of the $E=0$ threshold---since $\Re E_R < 0$.

 All the compressed spectra in the first two panels are pretty interesting.
-They reproduce the bound state and a discretized {\BCT} with an exponentially clustering behavior as in the previous cases and pointing to the correct threshold.
+They reproduce the bound state and a discretized \BCT with an exponentially clustering behavior as in the previous cases and pointing to the correct threshold.
 However, no resonance state exists in those results.
 Meanwhile, for $-\Im \resolventamp$ on the real axis, both emulators and the AAA method perform as well as before, which shows the peak feature but is extremely close to the threshold.

 This suggests that the {\BCT}s from the emulators and AAA calculations are not ``rotated'' away enough to expose the resonance---the exact resonance is to the left of the discretized {\BCT}s, as can be seen in the insets.
 Thus, the resonance is still on a different Riemann sheet from the bound state and can't be identified in the compressed spectra.